 - Acting out the traumatic event while playing

-- Clinging to a parent or other adult, fear of being separated from them
+- Clinging to a parent or other adult

-Older children and teens experience many of the same symptoms as adults and the following symptoms of C PTSD
+Older children and teens often experience many of the same symptoms as adults, although they sometimes experience the following symptoms of complex PTSD as well:

 - Misplaced guilt over not being able to prevent death or injury

 - Feelings of or a preoccupation with revenge

 Complex PTSD Treatment